 - The venue is open seasonally from the May long weekend to the end of September each calendar year, with one wedding per weekend. - Weddings are booked on Saturdays from 10AM 1AM.
-Thursday/Friday evenings are available for rehearsals for a maximum of 20 guests. - The event venue (engineered barn) is 1,920ft2 and has a 150-guest capacity.
+Thursday/Friday evenings are available for rehearsals for a maximum of 20 guests. - The "Copper Creek" event venue (engineered barn) is 1,920ft2 and has a 150-guest capacity.
 The barn is located on the south portion of the parcel and serves as the reception space, with ceremonies taking place east of the building. - The main parking lot can accommodate 31 vehicles.
 The secondary lot has an additional 9 stalls if required.
 The operators encourage carpooling and shuttle buses to decrease the number of vehicles on site.
 Historically, the average number of vehicles per event has been 38. - Customers are responsible for obtaining entertainment, catering services, liquor license, and Scenario of Expected Loss (SEL) insurance. - The owner rents a washroom trailer for each wedding which is delivered on Friday afternoon and picked up Monday. - An emergency management plan is currently in place. - In 2019, the operators engaged neighbours in a noise mitigation study and have continued to monitor noise levels in 2021 and 2022.
 Music does not start until 8:00 p.m., is turned down at 11:00 p.m., and is fully shut down by 12:00 a.m.
 Bass subs are not permitted.
-DJs are notified that if they use bass units, they will be shut down. - Regular decibel readings are conducted from Copper Creek to neighboring properties to ensure sounds averages around 63db. - The three immediate neighbours surrounding Copper Creek are provided with a calendar of dates and times for each wedding season. - The barn encroaches onto the neighbouring property.
-This matter will need to be addressed prior to a development permit being issued.
+DJs are notified that if they use bass units, they will be shut down. - Regular decibel readings are conducted from Copper Creek to neighbouring properties to ensure sounds averages around 63db. - The three immediate neighbours surrounding Copper Creek are provided with a calendar of dates and times for each wedding season. - The barn encroaches onto the neighbouring property.
+This matter would need to be addressed prior to a development permit being issued.
 In the short-term, the applicant could pursue an encroachment agreement, while a permanent solution would require a lot line adjustment.
 Both options would require the neighbouring landowner's consent.
+The neighbour is aware of the encroachment and discussions to resolve the issue have begun. - Following an internal referral, Administration has not identified any concerns.
+While not required for the redistricting process, Administration notes that the following information may be determined at the development permit stage: - Parking plan - Stormwater Management Plan